ipsusu/ipsuShade/README.md

 3. For the rendering API step, select `Microsoft DirectX 10/11/12`.

-4. When it asks you to select effect packages to install, you <b>must</b> click the `Uncheck All` in the top right of the window before clicking `Next`.
+4. <i>This is a bit counter intuitive, but:</i> When it asks you to select effect packages to install, you please first click  `Uncheck All` in the top right of the window.
-    - We don't want to install any additional shaders at this point as it may cause a conflict with the ones included with my IpsuShade package.
-    - But, if we simply `Skip` this step, it doesn't create the links we need in ReShade to automatically detect the shader files in IpsuShade.
-(So, don't do that!)
+    - Please then click the same box again, which should have changed to `Check All`.
+    - Now, every shader package should be checked to download!
+    - We don't need all shaders for ipsuShade, but this ensures maximum compatibility with other all other presets and the file size increase is minimal.

+5. Please now click `Next` after ensuring all the effects have a checkmark next to them.
+The ReShade installer will now download these shaders.
+Please wait for this process to finish.

-5. <b>(OPTIONAL)</b> For the add-ons step, you may want to check and install `ReshadeEffectShaderToggler (REST) by 4lex4nder` to allow filtering of UI elements seperately from the main image (FFKeepUI in GShade).
+6. <b>(OPTIONAL)</b> For the add-ons step, you may want to check and install `ReshadeEffectShaderToggler (REST) by 4lex4nder` to allow filtering of UI elements seperately from the main image (FFKeepUI in GShade).
     - If you check this, you need to follow the FFXIV configuration steps listed <a href="https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV">here</a> to get it working.
+    - <b>THIS WILL NEED TO BE UPDATED FOR DAWNTRAIL.
+IF YOUR GAME IS CRASHING, THIS IS WHY!</b>

-6. Click `Next` on the add-ons page.
+7. Click `Next` on the add-ons page.
    - You can manually install add-ons later if needed.

-7. You should now have a working ReShade install for FFXIV.
-However, it will have no presets or shaders.
+8. You should now have a working ReShade install for FFXIV.
+However, it will have no presets.
-    - Follow the steps below to install IpsuShade!
+    - Follow the steps below to install ipsuShade!

 <hr>